tofuweasel/ha-brmesh-bridge/docs/README.md

 ## ⚠️ Disclaimer

-This is an independent reverse engineering project for educational and interoperability purposes.
+This is an independent open-source project for interoperability purposes.
 BRMesh is a trademark of its respective owner.
 This project is not affiliated with or endorsed by the manufacturer.

 ## 📄 License